Ramluk/Pythonstuff/README.md

-# This is practice with python dictionaries.
+# This is practice with python.